bwvoss/failure-patterns-essay/README.md

 ##### Explicit Errors

 In Go, ```error``` is built-in, ordinary value.
 The creators of Go saw that exceptions add complexity.
-Throws, rescues, catches and raises pollute the control flow.
+Throws, rescues, catches and raises complicate the control flow.
 For Go, errors are a natural part of a healthy program running in production and should be consciously handled.

-Instead of blocks that scope code execution for protection -- like a begin/rescue in Ruby -- Go uses normal control flow mechanisms like if and return to process errors:
+Instead of blocks that scope code execution for protection -- like a ```rescue``` block in Ruby -- Go uses normal control flow mechanisms like ```if``` and ```return``` to process errors:

 ```go
 f, err := os.Open("filename.ext")